-This qualification is available to learners aged 18 and over, who are working, or preparing to work, as a teacher tasked with teaching other school subjects in English as a foreign language.
+This qualification is available to candidates aged 18 and over, who are working, or preparing to work, as teachers of English as a Foreign Language.

-There are other no formal entry requirements for this qualification; however, due to the nature of the qualification content, those undertaking the qualification must have a proficient level of spoken and written English and hold a formal English language qualification of at least Level 2, for example:
+There are other no formal entry requirements for these qualifications; however, due to the nature of the qualification content, those undertaking the qualification must have a proficient level of spoken and written English and hold a formal English language qualification of at least Level 2, for example:

-- GCSE English Language (A- C / Grade 4 or above), or equivalent - ESOL International (CEFR: B2)
+- GCSE English Language (A\- C / Grade 4 or above), or equivalent - ESOL International (CEFR: C1 or C2)

-It is recommended that prior to commencing a programme of study leading to this qualification, learners receive detailed advice and guidance from the training provider in order to ensure the programme will meet their needs.
+It is recommended that prior to commencing a programme of study leading to any of these qualifications, learners receive detailed advice and guidance from the centre in order to ensure the programme will meet their needs.